 We are grateful to be able to continue offering in-person Day Treatment IOP services for kids ages 5–18 this school year.
 We have thoughtfully designed a safe, nature-based therapeutic program that prevents the spread of COVID-19, while still providing a supportive environment for mental health healing.

-We will closely follow safety and hygiene protocols outlined by the Minnesota Department of Health (MDH) and adjust our approach per their guidance.
-Safety measures include:
+We will closely follow safety and hygiene protocols related to COVID-19 outlined by the Minnesota Department of Health (MDH) and adjust our approach per their guidance.

 Our team works closely with patients and their families to identify problem areas.
 We group patients by age and therapeutic needs.